 • Why does Port Townsend have many preserved Victorian buildings?

-• Many beautiful Victorian buildings were built in anticipation of a boom from a railroad that never arrived.
+• I was surprised to learn the grand buildings were built in anticipation of a railroad that never arrived.
+Now, they’re part of what makes Port Townsend so special.

 • How did Port Townsend's economy change over time?